JanNosal/react-connect-rx/README.md

 ## Notes
-In the arguments list, which accepts the array of observables, you can pass any number of observables, which can update the same subgroup of props a different one, or have an interception.
+In the arguments list, which accepts the array of observables, you can pass any number of observables.
+These can update the same subgroup of props, a different one, or an interception.
 See more in the [docs and examples](https://jannosal.github.io/react-connect-rx/).

 ## License